 No fewer than five bills related to assisted dying (three in the House and two in the Senate, all introduced on January 19, 2017) are pending in the Hawai‘i state legislature.

-SB 1129, Hawai‘i Death with Dignity Act, sponsored by Hawai‘i State Senators Karl Rhoads (D-Oahu), Lorraine Inouye (D-Hilo), Michelle Kidani (D-District 18), and Russell Ruderman (D-Puna) resembles the Oregon Death with Dignity Act most closely.
+SB 1129, Hawai‘i Death with Dignity Act (renamed by amendment to Medical Aid in Dying Act), sponsored by Hawai‘i State Senators Karl Rhoads (D-Oahu), Lorraine Inouye (D-Hilo), Michelle Kidani (D-District 18), and Russell Ruderman (D-Puna) resembles the Oregon Death with Dignity Act most closely.

-The bill received its first hearing, in the Hawai‘i State Senate Committee on Commerce, Consumer Protection, and Health, on February 15, where it passed with amendments on a 6 to 0 vote.
-The bill now heads to the Senate Judiciary and Labor Committee where a public decision making will take place on February 28.
+The bill received its first hearing, in the Hawaiʻi State Senate Committee on Commerce, Consumer Protection, and Health, on February 15, where it passed with amendments on a 6 to 0 vote.
+On February 28 the bill passed in the Senate Committee on Judiciary and Labor, again with amendments, on a 4 to 0 vote.

-Organizations that submitted testimony in support of SB 1129 for the February 15 hearing included:
+Organizations that submitted testimony in support of SB 1129 (now SB 1129 SD2) for the Senate hearings included:

-- Democratic Party of Hawai‘i (LGBT Caucus, Kapuna Caucus, Women’s Caucus)
+- Democratic Party of Hawai‘i (separately also the DP’s LGBT Caucus, Kapuna Caucus, and Women’s Caucus)

 - International Longshore and Warehouse Union